osmcode/osmcode.github.io/_osmium_concepts/03_files.md

     osmium fileinfo -e OSMFILE

-If you want to look at the actual contents, the `cat` command can convert the file into the `debug` format and you can pipe the result into `less`:
+If you want to look at the actual contents, use the `show` command:

-    osmium cat OSMFILE -f debug | less
+    osmium show OSMFILE

+It will convert the file to the DEBUG format and pipe the result into `less`.